Harsger/ROOTpostprocessing/README.txt

- storage is performed if 'write' (without quotes) is given as argument with 'show' (without quotes) plots are drawn sequentially with 'print' (without quotes) plots are saved also as PDFs
+ storage is performed if 'write' (without quotes) is given as argument with 'show' (without quotes) plots are drawn sequentially with 'print' (without quotes) plots are saved also as PDFs output options can be combined (by adding them as arguments in any order)

  format of text-files has to be:
 <unixtime> <quantity> <specifier> <value> <unit>